Myths vs facts

 Pigs, deer and foxes are the real problems in Kosciuszko, not horses.

 Introduced pigs, deer, goats, rabbits and foxes also threaten Kosciuszko’s natural values and are controlled by park managers through trapping, baiting, and aerial and ground shooting.
-Feral horses are an even bigger threat and should be managed just like other harmful feral animals.
+Feral horses are just as much a threat and should be managed just like other harmful feral animals.

 Kosciuszko horses are a major tourist attraction.